BeethovenX sFTMX (SFTMX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BeethovenX sFTMX Price Prediction for 2025–2050

-According to your BeethovenX sFTMX price prediction, the value of SFTMX is expected to change by 238.64%, reaching a price of 2.2436USD by 2050.
+According to your BeethovenX sFTMX price prediction, the value of SFTMX is expected to change by 238.64%, reaching a price of 2.1272USD by 2050.

 Short Term BeethovenX sFTMX Price Prediction For Today, Tomorrow, This Week, and 30 Days